SOMERSET COUNTY EDUCATIONAL SERVICES COMMISSION

-A. Within five (5) school days after receiving the decision of the Superintendent, or if the Superintendent does not answer within 15 days, the grievant may, on his/her own or through a conferee, appeal the decision in writing to the Board.
+A. Within five (5) school days after receiving the decision of the Superintendent, the grievant may, on his/her own or through a conferee, appeal the decision in writing to the Board.

-B. The Board or a Committee to act on its behalf shall schedule the matter for a hearing at the next executive session to be held ,from the receipt of the written appeal.
+B. The Board or a Committee to act on its behalf shall schedule the matter for a hearing at an executive session to be held within twenty-five (25) school days from the receipt of the written appeal.
 The grievant and his/her conferee shall be present at the hearing.